Syedabanog-1/OutputGuardrail-Complexity-Checker/README.md

-Objective of the Code:
+Objective:
-*********************
+********
-The objective of this code is to ensure that answers provided to 8th-grade students are not overly complex or too advanced.
+The objective of this project is to ensure that answers provided to 8th-grade students are not overly complex or too advanced.
 It creates a student agent that generates responses, and a guardrail mechanism that checks whether those responses are at a PhD-level complexity.
 If the response is too complex, it gets blocked automatically.

 ✅ How It Works (Step-by-Step)
 Two Agents Are Defined: